Is It Illegal to Carry a Pocket Knife?

 -

-Keep updated—laws change, and ignorance is not a legal defense.
+✅ Remember: ignorance of the law is not a defense.

 Final Word from KBS Knives Store